I meet so many brilliant women who run their own businesses, are skilled and talented, and get so many things right.

 Some designers will include things like your domain and website hosting package with their design fee.
 Ask them to send you a price break-down: you want someone who's transparent with their pricing so you know exactly what you're in for.
 In many cases if you're investing in a website, you'll be able to pay it off over a couple of months which can help with your cash flow and also ensures that you're 100% happy with the results.

 9. Own your domain

 I'm a firm believer that you should be the owner of your own domain.
-This is your website address, and you can easily purchase one from GoDaddy or 123 Reg yourself before you start designing your website.
-This means that you have full control over your domain, and you're less likely to be held hostage by a designer who goes missing-in-action (oh the horror stories I've heard!).
+This is your website address, and you can easily purchase one from GoDaddy, 123 Reg etc before you start designing your website.
+This means that you have full control over your own domain, rather than the designer being in control.

 10. Freelance website designer or small business owner

 Working with a freelancer designer or small business owner will help you keep costs down as they don't have the big overheads that a traditional agency would have.
 Many of these designers will have previous experience that they are bringing with them, and the skills and qualifications to back it up.

 When you work 1-to-1 with someone, you often get a higher level of personalised support.
 The success of your website build means a lot to small business owner, because you're not just a number: you're a livelihood and also an important piece of work in the designer's portfolio.

 It's really easy to find a cheap designer on platforms such as Upwork or Fiverr.
 But I'm guessing since you're here that you know cheap isn't always good!
 Anyone with a laptop and internet connection can claim to be a designer these days.
 So if you're purely price-shopping and want to go with the cheapest option, it's pretty much a race to the bottom (there is always someone who will do it for cheaper) but you will soon realise need to pay twice once you realise your website isn't converting.
 I see this happen all the time.